Kids Incorporated: Producers

 K-tel Entertainment, Lynch-Biller Productions (later Lynch Entertainment; now The Tom Lynch Company), RHI Entertainment, and MGM Television (a.k.a.
 MGM-Pathé).
 Hal Roach Studios/Qintex, the studio responsible for the Our Gang (Little Rascals) short films series of the 1930s, was also involved with it.
+(Qintex was also responsible for the distribution of 1989 roller derby series RollerGames.)

 The show essentially launched the careers of creators and producers Gary Biller and Thomas W. Lynch, who would go on to create The Secret World of Alex Mack and Romeo! (for Nickelodeon) among many other shows, leading the New York Times to call him "the David E. Kelley of 'tween TV".
 Prior to it, Lynch and Biller created and produced a long-running music video series for TBS, Night Tracks.

 Merchandise

 Kids Incorporated: The Beginning and other videos

-The 1983 pilot was recorded in August 1983 but never shown on television; however, in 1985, it was released on VHS as Kids Incorporated: The Beginning.
+The 1983 pilot was recorded in August 1983 but never shown on television; however, in 1985, it was released on Beta and VHS as Kids Incorporated: The Beginning.
 In order to include Rahsaan Patterson, who joined the show after the pilot was shot, a new storyline was edited into the film.
 His character, Kid, was depicted as the new kid in town, who was very shy and afraid to audition for the group.
 He also revealed the origins of them.
 The "Kid" scenes were filmed in 1985, and edited in, with the 1983 footage of the rest of the cast or in with it.